beeware/briefcase/docs/en/reference/platforms/macOS/index.md

 Although macOS technically allows an application to support multiple UTIs per document types, Briefcase can only assign a single content type.
-The value of [macOS.LSItemContentTypes][] must be a string, or a list containing a single value.
+The value of [`macOS.LSItemContentTypes`][macoslsitemcontenttypes] must be a string, or a list containing a single value.

 ### `macOS.UTTypeConformsTo`